-- Banners at station and posters around the site advertising local businesses reminding people businesses remain open and to shop locally. - Production of promotional videos for local businesses which are then shared on NR social media via the Oxfordshire Connect Facebook page. - Set up a bi-monthly roundtable chaired by the Federation of Small Businesses (FSB) to provide updated to business on the project, listen to concerns and identify ways to mitigate impacts. - Made changes to traffic management to reduce impact of traffic congestion. - Reduced signs & cones etc. to minimum required to improve the overall look of the area and 'declutter'.
+- Banners at station and posters around the site advertising local businesses reminding people businesses remain open and to shop locally. - Production of promotional videos for local businesses which are then shared on NR social media via the Oxfordshire Connect Facebook page. - Set up a monthly roundtable to provide updates to business on the project, listen to concerns and identify ways to mitigate impacts. - Made changes to traffic management to reduce impact of traffic congestion. - Reduced signs & cones etc. to minimum required to improve the overall look of the area and 'declutter'.